Absentee Ballot Application

 Voters must provide PA drivers license number, last 4 digits of Social Security Number, or a copy of an accepted photo ID when applying for an absentee/Mail-In ballot.

 Identification will be verified by the county board of elections before the voters ballot will be counted.
 Voters have 6 days following an election to provide the necessary identification if none was provided at the time applied.

 Approved forms of photo ID All with valid expiration Dates are as follows:

 When can I apply for an Absentee/Mail-In Ballot Applications?

 What is the deadline to apply for an Absentee/Mail-In Ballot?

-All ballot applications must be received in the Lehigh County Voter Registration Office no later than 5:00 p.m. on Tuesday, May 26, 2020 for the General Primary or, Tuesday, October 27, 2020 for the General Election.
+All ballot applications must be received in the Lehigh County Voter Registration Office no later than 5:00 p.m. on Tuesday, October 26, 2021 for the General Election.
 NO POSTMARKS WILL BE ACCEPTED!